The New Pontlottyn Store.

 Later the company was taken over by Mr David Bernard Morgan (son of the late Mr John Llewellyn Morgan)

-The Pontlottyn closed in the mid 1970s, it was later turned into a Kwik Save supermarket, for a short while in the early 2000s it was a cheap shop before being purchased by Wetherspoons food and drink chain and renamed back to the “Pontlottyn”.
+The Pontlottyn closed in the mid 1970s, it was later turned into a Kwik Save supermarket, for a short while in the early 2000s it was a Cheap Shop before being purchased by the Wetherspoons food and drink chain and renamed back to the “Pontlottyn”.